compose-spec/compose-spec/spec.md

 ### oom_score_adj

 `oom_score_adj` tunes the preference for containers to be killed by platform in case of memory starvation.
-Valu MUST be within [-1000,1000] range.
+Value MUST be within [-1000,1000] range.